leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ## Using Gnofaucet & Gnoweb to get test tokens

-Gnoweb allows us to access the aforementioned on-chain file system.
-Gnoweb will spin up a local front end where we will find the faucet for test tokens and all of the currently deployed packages and realms.
+For this section of the tutorial, we will use the `gnoweb` and `gnofaucet` CLI tools. `Gnoweb` allows us to access the aforementioned on-chain file system. `Gnoweb` will spin up a local front end where we will find the faucet for test tokens and all of the currently deployed packages and realms.

 ### Setting up Gnofaucet

-To use the faucet, we have to set it up.
+To use the faucet locally, we have to set it up beforehand.
 This mainly includes setting a funding address for the faucet.

 To do this, we need to import a keypair with a pre-mined balance to `gnokey`.
 In the `gno.land` subfolder, run the following: